fzampirolli/mctest/README.md

 ```

 ### Future Improvements
-1) Error messages and Graphical interfaces;
+1) Error messages and graphical interfaces;

 2) Install [_setup-all.sh](_setup-all.sh) (including other operating systems);

-3) The time to generate PDF from an exam with many variations.
+3) The time to generate PDF from an exam with many students.

 4) Site and DB in different languages.
 For example,
    edit the [locale/pt/LC_MESSAGES/django.po](locale/pt/LC_MESSAGES/django.po)